Master's & doctoral degrees

 Registration

 Yes.
-You must re-register (if you showed sufficient progress during the 2022 academic year) and pay your fees every year until you complete your studies.
-Please remember to register online and pay the prescribed fees during the registration period of 9 January to 31 March 2023.
-Some exceptions apply.
+You must re-register (if you showed sufficient progress during the 2023 academic year) and pay your fees every year until you complete your studies.
+Please remember to register online and pay the prescribed fees during the registration period of 10 January to 30 April 2024 (some exceptions apply).
 You have to re-register and pay annually until you complete your studies.

-The registration dates for Unisa's master's and doctoral degrees are 9 January to 31 March 2023.
-MCompt, MBA and MBL students must register by 3 February 2023.
+The registration dates for Unisa's master's and doctoral degrees are 10 January to 30 April 2024 (some exceptions apply).
+MCompt, MBA and MBL students must register by 9 February 2024.
 MBA and MBL students must be registered before attending the compulsory study schools.
-Some exceptions apply.

 I tried to register online, but could not find the master’s qualification for which I was previously registered.
 What should I do?